LinkTheCoder/LinkTheCoder/README.md

 - 💙 Tailwind CSS.

-- 💾 Also tinkering sometimes with databases like Firebase, PostgreSQL/MySQL, Redis etc.
+- 💾 Also tinkering sometimes with databases like Firebase, PostgreSQL, Redis etc.

 - ⚙️ Learning a bit Server-side languages like Node, Express etc.